xyzisinus/grader4AutolabProjectNeedingVM/README.md

 ### Build a Docker container for testing

-To test how the Grader works in tandem with your existing Autolab grader, you can run grader.py with the appropriate setup, especially the content of `/var/run/grader`.
-You can also build a Docker container to encompass the environment using the Docker files provided in this repository.
+To test how the Grader works in tandem with your existing Autolab grader, you can run `grader.py` with the appropriate setup, mainly the content of `/var/run/grader` (see the section **Quck look at the Grader**).
+You can also build a Docker container, using the Docker files provided in this repository, to encompass the execution environment.
 To take that approach, first copy the files that should be in `/var/run/grader` (see above **Quick look at the Grader**) to `/var/run/outside_grader_container`.
 Then
 ```
 docker-compose build
 docker-compose up
 ```
-The Grader's progress can be monitored by watching the files, grader.log and output, under /var/run/outside_grader_container on the host machine.
+The Grader's progress can be monitored by watching the files, `grader.log` and `outpu`t, under `/var/run/outside_grader_container` on the host machine.
 With that, most of your trouble shooting can be done without diving into the container.